unixorn/awesome-zsh-plugins/README.md

 * [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.
 * [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over `ssh`.
 * [crash](https://github.com/molovo/crash) - Adds proper error handling, exceptions and try/catch for ZSH.
-* [crayon-syntax](https://github.com/gsemet/crayon-syntax-zsh) - ZSH syntax highlighting for the Crayon Plugin for Wordpress.
 * [crypto-prices](https://github.com/vincentdnl/zsh-crypto-prices) - Add a [powerlevel9k](https://github.com/bhilburn/powerlevel9k) segment with the current bitcoin price.
 * [crystal](https://github.com/veelenga/crystal-zsh) - A plugin for [Crystal](https://github.com/crystal-lang/crystal).
 * [czhttpd](https://github.com/jsks/czhttpd) - A simple http server written in 99.9% pure ZSH.